 The use of adaptive learning tools supports evidence-based practices by setting clear objectives and conducting targeted assessments.
 Such techniques enhance the learning experience significantly.

-The Teacher's Role in Adaptive Learning
+What Is the Teacher's Role in Adaptive Learning Environments?

 In adaptive learning environments, teachers play a crucial role.
 They maintain control of the learning process, allowing students to engage with content at their own pace.
 Teachers are encouraged to adjust instructional strategies, leveraging adaptive systems through trial and error to adopt these new capabilities effectively.